MINE ACTION AND CHILD PROTECTION

 In order to build on efforts to achieve these outcomes increasing inter-cluster collaboration and cross-sectoral approaches has been essential.
 As of January 2020, a technical reference group (TRG) was formed to contribute to these efforts, comprised of experts and coordinators from AoR and Cluster lead agencies, the Geneva International Centre for Humanitarian Demining, Landmine Monitor, Humanity & Inclusion, OCHA, Mines Advisory Group, and the IFRC/ICRC.

-This guidance has been developed to support key stakeholders in strengthening risk reduction and the response to the needs of child victims of EO throughout humanitarian programme cycles: “Mitigating the Impact of Explosive Ordnance on Children through Collaborative Humanitarian Action”
+Guidance (2020) to support key stakeholders in strengthening risk reduction and the response to the needs of child victims of EO throughout humanitarian programme cycles: “Mitigating the Impact of Explosive Ordnance on Children through Collaborative Humanitarian Action”

 - Main document